As explained in the page about the

 national expenditure is to be greater than

-national income, it must mean that spending on imports are greater than
+national income, it must mean that spending on imports (and other

 Money from increased bank lending